kevynsax/articles/how_to_setup_you_linux_server/english.md

 sudo useradd -m -g docker kevyn
 ```

-to use ssh on this user we need to copy the authorized_keys to the home folder of the new user
+to use ssh on this user we need to copy the authorized_keys from the home folder to the new user
 ```
 mkdir /home/kevyn/.ssh
 cp /root/.ssh/authorized_keys /home/kevyn/.ssh/